scality/bert-e/templates/need_approval.md

  $ git revert <sha1>
  $ git push
 ```
-I'll then relaunch the checks with your new changesets and try to merge.
+I will then relaunch the checks with your new changesets and try to merge.